 Temperatures at Concordia drop well below freezing at night and snow/snowfall is possible here any time of the year.
 After a great dinner and solid rest, tomorrow we head to K2 Base Camp!

-Trail report: Early (5 am) start to K2 Basecamp.
-Total trekking distance to/from Concordia is roughly 30 km.
-We will visit the Art Gilkey Memorial and then head to K2 Base Camp for tea and to chit chat with expedition teams hoping for a successful summit bid.
+Early (6 am) start to K2 Basecamp.
+Total trekking distance to Concordia is roughly 15 km.
+We will visit the Art Gilkey Memorial and then head to K2 Base Camp for tea and to chit-chat with expedition teams hoping for a successful summit bid.

 Today is a BIG trekking day, but the terrain is relatively easy.
-Most of the route follows the Austen-Godwin glacier directly to the base of mighty K2.
+Most of the route follows the Godwin-Austen Glacier directly to the base of the mighty K2.